Michele Maylender

-Michele Maylender (Maylender Mihály) (September 11, 1863 – 1911) was an Italian politician (inside the Hungarian Crown's states) who was the founder of the Autonomist Association, known also as Autonomist Party in Fiume.
+Michele Maylender (Maylender Mihály) (September 11, 1863 – 1911) was a politician from Austria-Hungary who was the founder of the Autonomist Association, known also as the Autonomist Party in Fiume.

-Michele Maylender was born in Fiume (today Rijeka) as a son of a Jewish merchant.
+Michele Maylender was born in Fiume (today Rijeka), then part of the Austrian Empire, as a son of a Jewish merchant.
 After schooling in Fiume Maylender went to Kolosvar and then to Budapest to study law.
 In 1888 he became doctor juris and in 1890 passes the exams for a lawyer.
 In 1891 he opened a legal office in Fiume, where he showed excellent professional skills.
 Maylender was among the founders in 1893 of a literary circle, which became the largest Italian cultural venue in Fiume.

 In 1896 Maylender, claiming greater autonomy from the centralizing Hungarian executive of Dezső Bánffy, founded the Autonomist Party.
 The initiative was successful and in 1897 Maylender was elected mayor, succeeding to the late Giovanni de Ciotta, who held the position continuously from 1872 to 1896.
 The election of Maylender was the decisive signal of political change under way in Fiume.
 It culminated when the Municipal council of Fiume was dissolved and was finally replaced by a Royal Commissioner, the ministerial adviser Antonio de Valentsits in 1898.
 After that Maylender started a weekly magazine "La Difesa" where the autonomist claims were made explicit.